api3dao/contracts/docs/contracts/api3-server-v1/oevauctionhouse.md

 ethers.utils.keccak256(
   ethers.utils.solidityPack(
     ['uint256', 'uint256', 'uint256', 'uint256'],
-    [majorVersion, dappId, startTimestamp, endTimestamp] )
+    [majorVersion, dappId, auctionLength, signedDataTimestampCutoff] )
 );
 ```

-By using this bid topic, the bidder confirms the major version that they are operating on, the dApp they are bidding for, and between which timestamps they want to be able to execute OEV updates.
+By using this bid topic, the bidder confirms the major version that they are operating on, the dApp they are bidding for, and the period during which they will be able to execute OEV updates.
-Note that the addition of the timestamps to the bid topic implies that the bid topic changes for every auction.
+Note that the `signedDataTimestampCutoff` in the bid topic implies that the bid topic changes for every auction.

 ### `bidDetails`